Help Animals Live Healthier, Longer

 Why do so many animals suffer from autoimmune diseases, cancer, short

-life spans, thyroid problems, diabetes, chronic allergies and bowel problems,
+life spans, thyroid problems, diabetes, chronic allergies, inflammation ,bowel problems,

 love; food raised in soils that are very nutrient deficient; over processed